Have children 16 years old or under? You may be eligible for a tax credit. Go to GetAheadColorado.org for more info.

 The Early Childhood Leadership Commission (ECLC) ensures and advances a comprehensive service delivery system for pregnant women and children from birth to eight years of age.
 The ECLC uses data to improve decision-making, alignment and coordination among federally funded and state-funded services and programs for pregnant women and young children and their families.

-Family Voice Council
+View the Family Voice Council members’ bios.

 Please reach out to amanda.culbertson@state.co.us with any questions.